Kelpieracer/analysts-recommendations-strategy/README.md

 # analysts-recommendations-strategy

-Add analysts recommendations and Yahoo tickers of stocks into `recommendations.csv`.
+Add analysts recommendations and Yahoo tickers of stocks into `recomm-inderes-nordea-osakekorit.csv`.
+You can of course change this file name.
 Be careful not to break the format of this CSV-file.

 Run with
-`python simulate.py`
+`python main.py`

-Results will appear in `results`folder.
+Results will appear in `results` folder.
+`results summary.xslx` will hold the combine bracketing results.

 No guarantee :)